fyrox-book/fyrox-book.github.io/src/scene/tilemap.md

 # Tile Map

 Tile map is a 2D "image", made out of a small blocks called tiles.
 Tile maps used in 2D games to build game worlds quickly and easily.

-> ⚠️ This functionality is available only on nightly version of the engine and will be a part of the next stable release.
-> If you want to use it, read [this chapter](../beginning/scripting.md#using-the-latest-engine-version) to learn how to
-> switch to the nightly version of the engine.

 An example of a tile map could be something like this:

 ![tile map](tile_map.png)